highfunctioning/github.io/README.md

 # My-Cybersecurity-Portfolio

-I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Ec-Council Certified Ethical Hacker Certificate.
+I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Ec-Council Certified Ethical Hacker Certificate as well during my graduation in Master's degree in Information Systems Secuirty.
 This program has provided insights into:

 - Programming for cybersecurity tasks
 - Frameworks and controls that inform security operations
 - SIEM tools for cybersecurity
 - Detecting and responding to incidents using an intrusion detection system
 - Performing packet capture and analysis
+- Cloud security
+- Block-chain Technologies
+- Operating systems security

 Additionally, it has paved the way for me to pursue one of the entry-level following roles: